 Although some patients experience long periods of remission, untreated cluster headaches can be difficult to live with.
 It can occur at night and disrupt your sleep, making you feel exhausted during a cluster period.
 It can also make you feel restless and unable to concentrate on your daily tasks.

-At Metro Pain and Vein Centers, we use a number of pain management techniques and medication to ease your pain.
+At Metro Pain Centers, we use a number of pain management techniques and medication to ease your pain.
 This includes: